Jürgen Schreiber (businessman): Biography

-Before joining Shoppers Drug Mart, he had a five-year career as the chief executive officer of "Health and Beauty Europe" at A.S.
-Watson, a subsidiary of Hutchison Whampoa Ltd, owner of the world's largest network of health and beauty stores.
+Before joining Shoppers Drug Mart, he had a five-year career as the chief executive officer of "Health and Beauty Europe" at AS Watson, a subsidiary of Hutchison Whampoa, owner of the world's largest network of health and beauty stores.
 In this capacity, he was responsible for more than 4,000 stores in 23 countries.
 These stores, operating under 10 brands, include Superdrug (U.K.), ICI Paris XL (Benelux), Kruidvat (Netherlands and Belgium), Trekpleister (Netherlands), Savers (U.K. and Netherlands), Drogas (Latvia and Lithuania), Rossmann (Germany, Poland, Czech Republic and Hungary) and Spektr (Russia).
 Before joining A.S.
 Watson Group, Schreiber had a 14-year career with Reckitt Benckiser, where he progressed through many senior management positions in the U.K., Germany, Spain, Netherlands, China and Singapore.

 Schreiber attended the University of Mannheim in Germany, where he graduated with a Master of Arts in business administration.

 His reported annual compensation in 2007 at Shoppers Drug Mart was 2.7 million dollars (CAD).